BIGJRA/BIGJRA.github.io/rejuv.md

 There are lots of ways to win!
 Sunny Day changes the weather and the field to Rainbow, meaning Poison moves and Fire moves are particularly effective again.
-Alternatively, you can focus on a potentially Tailwind boosted Flying-type core, since only Ferrothorn, Rotom, and Cradily take neutral damage from them.
+Alternatively, you can focus on a Tailwind based Flying-type core, since only Ferrothorn, Rotom, and Cradily take neutral damage from them.
 One other strategy would be field manipulation via Pyukumuku's Purify, which turns the field to Forest and gives Bug moves a boost.